daslu/daslu/README.md

   * [ClojisR](https://github.com/scicloj/clojisr) - a bridge from Clojure to R
   * [Kindly](https://scicloj.github.io/kindly) - a common ground for Clojure literate programming
   * [Clay](https://scicloj.github.io/clay/) - a continuation of some of the Notespace ideas, a minimalistic Kindly-compatible tool for data visualization and literate programming
-  * [Noj](https://github.com/scicloj/noj) - an opinionated way to use the emerging Clojure data stack, composinga few of its main libraries (WIP)
+  * [Noj](https://github.com/scicloj/noj) - an opinionated way to use the emerging Clojure data stack, composing a few of its main libraries (WIP)
   * [The Scicloj website](https://github.com/scicloj/scicloj.github.io)
-  * [note-to-test](https://github.com/scicloj/note-to-test) - Generating tests from Clojure code examplesGenerating tests from Clojure notes
+  * [note-to-test](https://github.com/scicloj/note-to-test) - Generating tests from Clojure code examples (WIP)